Search for long-lived particles decaying to $e^\pm \mu^\mp \nu$: Simulation

 \section{Simulation}

 Simulated samples of \LLPdec events are used to design and optimise the signal selection and to estimate the detection efficiency, but also for the construction of the signal model.
-Parton-level events with LLPs are generated with \madgraph \cite{Alwall:2014hca} using universal Feynman outputs (UFO) \cite{Degrande:2011ua} for long-lived particle searches following Ref.~\cite{Alimena:2019zri}.
+Parton-level events with LLPs are generated at leading order with \madgraph \cite{Alwall:2014hca} using Universal FeynRules Outputs (UFO) \cite{Degrande:2011ua} for long-lived particle searches following Ref.~\cite{Alimena:2019zri}.
 For the DPP and HIG mechanisms, the UFO for the minimal supersymmetric standard model with R-parity violation \cite{Martin:1997ns} is chosen, and in this framework the signal is represented by the lightest neutralino \OneChi.
 For the CC production the UFO of the Left-Right Symmetric model \cite{PhysRevD.10.275, Mohapatra19752558, Senjanovic19751502} is used, and here the LLP is represented by a heavy neutrino produced from an on-shell \W boson.
 For all three modes, the LLP is allowed to decay into an electron and a muon with opposite charges, and a neutrino.
+The decay of the LLP is performed through the \madspin package \cite{Artoisenet:2012st}.
 The parton shower of the events is simulated with \pythia8 \cite{Sjostrand:2006za, Sjostrand:2007gs} using a specific \lhcb configuration \cite{LHCb-PROC-2010-056} and using the CTEQ6 leading-order set of parton density functions \cite{Pumplin:2002vw}.
 The interaction of the particles with the detector and its response are implemented using the \geant toolkit \cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.
 Signal events with $\mLLP = 7, 10, 15, 20, 30, 38$ and $50 \gevcc$ and $\tauLLP = 2, 5, 10, 25$ and $50 \ps$ are generated.

 Samples are also generated for background studies and cross checks, although the background estimate in this study is based on data.
 The most relevant background in this analysis is from \bbbar events.
-Events generated from ${gg /\quark \quarkbar \to \bbbar}$ processes with \pythia8, with at least one muon with $\pt > 10 \gevc$ in the \lhcb acceptance are simulated.
+Two distinct topologies are observed with the two leptons from the same jet or from two different jets, as discussed in Section~\ref{sec:signal_yield}.
+Events generated from ${gg /\quark \quarkbar \to \bbbar}$ processes with \pythia8, with at least one muon with $\pt > 10 \gevc$ in the \lhcb acceptance are simulated and required to satisfy the muon trigger criteria.